anodyne/nova/README.md

 * updated the contact form to be simpler and use proper form validation
 * updated the departments model with methods for handling multiple manifests
 * updated jquery to version 1.4.3
+* updated the autoload config item to not try and autoload the input library since CI loads it by default
 * updated the language files
     * [base\_lang] added _labels\_ban_
     * [base\_lang] added _labels\_bans_